-Dr. Gillian Strudwick is a Senior Scientist and Chief Clinical Informatics Officer at the Centre for Addiction and Mental Health.
-She is an Associate Professor (Status) at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
-She holds academic appointments at Western University and the University of Victoria, and is currently the President of the Ontario Nursing Informatics Group.
+Dr. Gillian Strudwick is a senior scientist with the Krembil Centre for Neuroinformatics and chief clinical informatics officer at the Centre for Addiction and Mental Health (CAMH).
+She is an associate professor (status) at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
+She holds academic appointments at Western University and the University of Victoria, and is currently the president of the Ontario Nursing Informatics Group.
 She is a board member for AMS Healthcare and the Village Family Health Team.

-Dr. Strudwick completed her undergraduate degree in nursing at Queen’s University, and both her Masters and PhD at the University of Toronto.
-She began her career as a mental health nurse in Kingston, Ontario, and has since worked in a number of clinical, professional practice, leadership and research based roles in both public and private organizations.
+Dr. Strudwick completed her undergraduate degree in nursing at Queen’s University, and both her master's degree and PhD at the University of Toronto.
+She began her career as a mental health nurse in Kingston, Ontario, and has since worked in a number of clinical, professional practice, leadership and research-based roles in both public and private organizations.

 Areas of Research

 As a tri-council funded researcher, Dr. Strudwick conducts studies at the intersection of mental health, digital health and implementation science.
 Examples include, but are not limited to:

 - Digital interventions to support population mental health

 - Electronic health record use by clinicians